- Do motorcycles need insurance?

 "The minimum cost I have seen is $40 per year, but typically, it ranges from $250 to $1,500 per year," Hamill said.

-Is motorcycle insurance expensive?
+Is motorcycle insurance cheaper than car insurance?

 Motorcycle insurance is usually cheaper than auto insurance but can still be expensive.
 The main factors that affect how much motorcycle insurance costs are your age, where you live, and the type of motorcycle you have.
 Younger or less experienced riders usually pay more for motorcycle coverage than those with years of safe riding experience.
 And if you live in an area where motorcycle theft is common, you will likely have to pay more for insurance.